ruanoj/ipbtools/README.md

  - Apply logic to topologies that diverge from the common ones: route leaking among VRFs

 Graphical representation of topologies
- - Interactive view of backbone VPNs
+ - Interactive view of backbone topologies and VPNs

-**To consider for future versions**
+## To consider for future versions

 Descend to the CPEs where mult-VRF is configured Descend to the MPLS-to-the-edge CPEs?